strohne/volker/README.md

 Plot and table functions share a number of parameters that can be used to customize the outputs.
-Lookup the available parameters in the help of the specific function:
+Lookup the available parameters in the help of the specific function.

+### Data preparation

+- **missings**: The number of missing values is an important indicator for data quality.
+In reports, the missings usually are ommited and so do the package functions by default.
+For data set statistics - for example when you monitor an ongoing survey or prepare a data set - you should set the missings-parameter to TRUE if the function supports it.
+- **negative**: In surveys, negative values such as -9 or -2 are often used to mark missing values or residual answers (“I don’t know”).
+  Therefore, all metric tables and plots remove negative values before calculation distribution parameters such as the mean.
+Set negative to TRUE for including those values.
+Be aware that the cleaning plan may remove some negative values as well and make sure disable cleaning of negative numbers where necessary.
+- **ordered**: Sometimes categories have an order, from low to high or from few to many.
+It helps visual inspections to plot ordered values with shaded colors instead of arbitrary colors.
+For frequency plots, you can inform the method about the desired order.
+By default the functions try to automatically detect a sensitive order.
+- **category**: When you have multiple categories in a column, you can focus one of the categories to simplify the plots and tables.
+By default, if a column has only TRUE and FALSE values, the outputs focus the TRUE category.
+- **clean** Before all calculations, the dataset goes through a cleaning plan that, for example, recodes residual factor values such as “\[NA\] nicht beantwortet” to missings.
+See the help for further details or disable data cleaning if you don’t like it.
+For example, to disable removing of negative residual values, call `options(vlkr.na.numbers=c())`.

+### Calculations

+- **prop**: Calculating percentages in a cross tab requires careful selection of the base.
+You can choose between total, row or column percentages.
+For stacked bar charts, displaying row percentages instead of total percentages gives a direct visual comparison of groups.
+- **ci**: Add confidence intervals to plot and table outputs.
+- **index**: Indexes (=mean of multiple items) can be added using `idx_add()` manually and are automatically calculated in report functions.
+Cronbach’s alpha is added to all table outputs.
+- **effects**: You are not sure whether the differences are statistical significant?
+One option is to look out for non overlapping confidence intervals.
+In addition, the effects option calculates effect sizes such as Cramer’s v or Cohen’s d and generates typical statistical tests such as Chi-squared tests and t-tests.
+- **method**: By default, correlations are calculated using Pearson’s R.
+  You can choose Spearman’s Rho with the methods-parameter.

+### Labeling

+- **title**: All plots usually get a title derived from the column attributes or column names.
+Set to FALSE to suppress the title or provide a title of your choice as a character value.
 - **labels**: Labels are extracted from the column attributes, if present.
 Set to FALSE to output bare column names and values.

-- **title**: All plots usually get a title derived from the column attributes or column names.
-Set to FALSE to suppress the title or provide a title of your choice as a character value.
+### Tables

 - **percent**: Frequency tables show percentages by default.
 Set to FALSE to get raw proportions - easier to postprocess in further calculations.
 - **digits**: Tables containing means and standard deviations by default round values to one digit.
 Increase the number to show more digits.
+- **values**: The more variables you desire, the denser the output must be.
+Some tables try to serve you insights at the maximum and show two values in one cell, for example the absolute counts (n) and the percentages (p), or the mean (m) and the standard deviation (sd).
+  Control your desire with the values-parameter.

+### Plots

 - **numbers**: Bar plots give quick impressions, tables provide exact numbers.
 In bar charts you can combine both and print the frequencies onto the bars.
 Set the numbers parameter to “n”, “p” or c(“n”,“p”).
 To prevent cluttering and overlaps, numbers are only plotted on bars larger than 5%.
-- **values**: The more variables you desire, the denser the output must be.
-Some tables try to serve you insights at the maximum and show two values in one cell, for example the absolute counts (n) and the percentages (p), or the mean (m) and the standard deviation (sd).
-  Control your desire with the values-parameter.
-- **prop**: Calculating percentages in a cross tab requires careful selection of the base.
-You can choose between total, row or column percentages.
-For stacked bar charts, displaying row percentages instead of total percentages gives a direct visual comparison of groups.
-- **negative**: In surveys, negative values such as -9 or -2 are often used to mark missing values or residual answers (“I don’t know”).
-  Therefore, all metric tables and plots remove negative values before calculation distribution parameters such as the mean.
-Set negative to TRUE for including those values.
-By the way: The handy prepare()-function can be used to recode all -9 to NA in a dataset.
-- **missings**: The number of missing values is an important indicator for data quality.
-In reports, the missings usually are ommited and so do the package functions by default.
-For data set statistics - for example when you monitor an ongoing survey or prepare a data set - you should set the missings-parameter to TRUE if the function supports it.
-- **ordered**: Sometimes categories have an order, from low to high or from few to many.
-It helps visual inspections to plot ordered values with shaded colors instead of arbitrary colors.
-For frequency plots, you can inform the method about the desired order.
-By default the functions try to automatically detect a sensitive order.
 - **limits**: Do you know how to create misleading graphs?
 It happens when you truncate the minimum or maximum value in a scale.
 The scale limits are automatically guessed by the package functions (work in progress).
 Use the limits-parameter to manually fix any misleading graphs.
-- **index**: Indexes (=mean of multiple items) can be added using `idx_add()` manually and are automatically calculated in report functions.
-Cronbach’s alpha is added to all table outputs.
 - **box**: In metric plots you can visualise the distribution by adding boxplots.
-- **ci**: Add confidence intervals to plot and table outputs.
-- **stats**: You are not sure whether the differences are statistical significant?
-One option is to look out for non overlapping confidence intervals.
-In addition, the stats option calculates effect sizes such as Cramer’s v or Cohen’s d and generates typical statistical tests such as Chi-squared tests and t-tests.
+- **log**: Metric values having long tail distributions are not easy to visualise.
+In scatter plots, you can use a logarithmic scale.
+Be aware, that zero values will be omitted because their log value is undefined.

 ## Installation